chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/README.md

 You're not required to use markdown for your writeup.
 If you use another method please just submit a pdf of your writeup.

-The Project
----
-The goals / steps of this project are the following:
-* Load the data set
-* Explore, summarize and visualize the data set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 ### Dependencies
 This lab requires: